-The Time Delay component in the flow builder is used to create delays – or wait periods – between emails or other components in your flow series.
+The Time Delay component in the flow builder is used to create delays – or wait periods – between messages or other components in your flow series.

-If components are back-to-back, without any Time Delays, they will all occur simultaneously.
-For this reason, you will likely always want to ensure you have a Time Delay between consecutive emails.
+If components are back-to-back, without any time delays, they will all occur simultaneously.
+For this reason, you will likely always want to ensure you have a Time Delay component between consecutive emails or SMS.

 Add a Time Delay